Generative Compositional Augmentations for Scene Graph Prediction: Methods

 \subsection{Semantic Plausibility of Scene Graphs}

 \textbf{Language model.} To directly evaluate the quality of perturbations, it is desirable to have some quantitative measure other than downstream SGG performance.
 We found that a cheap (relative to human evaluation) and effective way to achieve this goal is to use a language model.
 In particular, we use a pretrained BERT~\cite{devlin2018bert} model and estimate the ``semantic plausibility'' of both ground truth and perturbed scene graphs in the following way.
 We create a textual query from a scene graph by concatenating all triplets (in a random order).
 We then mask out one of the perturbed nodes (in case of $\pgraph$) or a random node (in case of $\graph$) in the triplet, so that BERT can return (unnormalized) likelihood scores for the object category of the masked out token.
 We have also considered using this strategy to create SG perturbations as an alternative to \structn.
 However, we did not find it effective for obtaining rare scene graphs, since BERT is not grounded to visual concepts and not aware of what is considered ``rare'' in a particular SG dataset.
-For qualitative evaluation and when BERT scores are averaged over many samples, we found them still useful as a rough measure of SG quality.\looseness-1
+For qualitative evaluation and when BERT scores are averaged over many samples, we found them still useful as a rough measure of SG quality.
+Please see \S~\ref{apdx:bert} in \suppl~for an example of the BERT-based estimation of scene graph quality.\looseness-1

 \textbf{Hit rate}.
 For perturbed SGs, we compute an additional qualitative metric, which we call the `Hit rate'.
-Assuming we perturbed $M$ triplets in total for all training SGs, this metric computes the percentage of the triplets matching an actual annotation in a given test subset (zero-, few- or all-shot).
+Assuming we perturbed $M$ triplets in total for all training SGs, this metric computes the percentage of the triplets matching an actual annotation in an evaluation test subset (zero-, few- or all-shot).\looseness-1